sxlwrl/hospital-appointment-scheduler/README.md

 * DELETE **Endpoint `/api/v1/auth/patients/:id`**

-  Deletes patient that has passed ID
+  Deletes patient with passed ID

   * The server should return a status of 204 if the patient was successfuly deleted
   * The server should return a status of 400 if any other errors occurred